Home » How to Treat Employees Well: Enhanced Workplace Satisfaction and Productivity

 How to Implement:

-• On-site Health Services: Offer services like flu shots, health screenings, and counseling.
+- On-site Health Services: Offer services like flu shots, health screenings, and counselling.

-• Mental Health Days: Allow employees to take days off specifically for mental well-being.
+- Mental Health Days: Employees should take days off specifically for mental well-being.

-• Awareness Campaigns: Create campaigns to destigmatize mental health issues and provide resources for employees.
+- Awareness Campaigns: Create campaigns to destigmatize mental health issues and provide employee resources.

 How to Implement: